 The white trout lily thrives with dappled sunlight or partial shade.
 Imagine the kind of light at the edge of a woodland, or in a forest clearing; this is the perfect light situation.

 White trout lily, like other species in the genus, needs consistent moisture.
-If growing in your garden, try not to let them dry out and make sure to keep watered regularly in times of drought.
+If growing in your garden, try not to let them dry out, and make sure to water regularly in times of drought.
 Enhance soil moisture by planting in a suitably shady location, and covering the ground with some natural mulch, like pine bark.